Ogun Waterside

 Ogun Waterside is a Local Government Area in Ogun State, Nigeria.
-It is the only area of the state with a coastline on the Bight of Benin and also borders Lagos Lagoon.
-Its headquarters are in the town of Abigi at 6°29′N 4°24′E. Other towns and villages in the local government include: Ilushin, Lukogbe, Iwopin, Olojumeta, Imakun Omi, Ode Omi, Ibu, Itebu Manuwa, Ibiade, Efire, Lomiro, Oni, Ayede, Igele, Ayila and Irokun among others.
+It is the only area of the state with a coastline on the Bight of Benin and also borders Lekki Lagoon.
+Its headquarters are in the town of Abigi at 6°29′N 4°24′E. Other towns and villages in the local government include: Ilushin, Lukogbe, Iwopin, Olojumeta, Makun Omi, Agbure, Ode Omi, Ibu, Itebu Manuwa, Ibiade, Efire, Lomiro, Oni, Ayede, Igele, Ayila, Irokun and Araromi seaside.

 Geography

 Ogun waterside has an area of 1,000 km^{2} and an estimated population of 103,200 as in 2016 resulting in a population density of 103.2/km^{2}.
 The population growth rate is +3.35% per year.
 It is bordered by Ijebu East local government to the Northwest, Odigbo, Okitipupa and Ilaje local government areas of Ondo state to the Northeast, East and Southeast respectively, Epe local government of Lagos state to the West, and the Atlantic Ocean to the South.

 The postal code of the area is 122.